-The memory is compatible with the two wire serial interface which uses a bi-directional data bus and serial clock.
-The memory offers 3 chip enable inputs (E2, $\overline{E1}$, E0) so that up to 8 x 16K devices may be attached to the bus and selected individually.
-The memory behaves as a slave device with all memory operations synchronized by the serial clock.
+The memory is compatible with the I2C standard, two-wire serial interface which uses a bi-directional data bus and serial clock.
+The memories carry two built-in 4 bit device identification codes: '1010' which corresponds to the I2C bus definition to access the memory area and '0110' to access the additional Protect Register.
+This is used together with 3 chip enable inputs (E2, E1, E0) so that up to eight 2K devices may be attached to the I^2C bus and selected individually.
+The memory behaves as a slave device in the I^2C protocol with all memory operations synchronized by the serial clock.
 Read and write operations are initiated by a START condition generated by the bus master.
-The START condition is followed by a stream of 7 bits, plus one read/write bit and terminated by an acknowledge bit (see Table 3).
-When writing data to the memory it responds to the 8 bits received by asserting an acknowledge bit during the 9th bit time.
+The START condition is followed by a stream of 7 bits (identification code '1010' or '0110' followed by the 3 chip enable bits), plus one read/write bit (RW) and terminated by an acknowledge bit.

+When writing data to the memory, it responds to the 8 bits received by asserting an acknowledge bit during the 9th bit time.
 When data is read by the bus master, it acknowledges the receipt of the data bytes in the same way.
-Data transfers are terminated with a STOP condition.
+Data transfers are terminated with a STOP condition after an Ack for WRITE and after a NoAck for a READ.